Author Index

 Daniel Wit

-Daniel Wit is visiting associate professor of government at Indiana University.
-His present article was written when he was Director of the University of Michigan Memorial Phoenix Research Project on the implications of atomic-power development for American foreign policy.
+Daniel Wit is a visiting associate professor of government at Indiana University.
+His present article was written when he was the director of the University of Michigan Memorial Phoenix Research Project on the implications of atomic power development for American foreign policy.

 Kathrin Wittler